 Marine mammal species in the Gulf of Alaska with sounds in the high-frequency range monitored for this report include sperm whales (Physeter macrocephalus), Cuvier's beaked whales (Ziphius cavirostris), and Stejneger's beaked whales (Mesoplodon stejnegeri).
-For sperm whales, individual clicks were detected and their durations summed to determine a weekly average of the number of hours of clicks per day.
-For beaked whales, the start and end of each call or session was logged and their durations were added to estimate cumulative hourly presence.
+For sperm whales and beaked whales, the start and end of each call or session was logged and their durations were added to estimate cumulative hourly presence.